 Micellar water is made up of micelles, which are tiny oil molecules suspended in soft water formulated to act as surfactants and cleanse your skin.
+No rinsing is required!
 It gently lifts dirt from your skin without irritating sensitive skin or stripping away essential moisture.

 Micellar water originated in French skincare.
 France is known for its alkaline hard water, which can cause irritation and disrupt the skin’s natural moisture barrier since the skin has a naturally slightly acidic pH.
 Micellar water cleanses while respecting your skin’s natural pH.